Dynamic Financial Analysis

 This guide will teach you how to perform dynamic financial analysis in Excel using advanced formulas and functions.

-1. The INDEX function works similarly as the VLOOKUP function by returning a value in a table based on the intersection of a row and column position within that table.
-For example, we want to find the net income for 2018 from the Income Statement section.
+1. The INDEX function works similarly to the VLOOKUP function by returning a value in a table based on the intersection of a row and column position within that table.
+For example, say we want to find the net income for 2018 from the Income Statement section.
 In cell E49, we use the INDEX formula =INDEX(A15:I23,9,6) to look up the 9th row and 6th column in the income statement table to extract the net income value.

 2. The MATCH function searches for a specified item in a range of cells and then returns the relative position of the item in the range.
 For example, we want to find out the row and column where the 2018 net income locates in the Income Statement table.
 We can use the MATCH formula =MATCH(D49,A15:A23,0) to find the row position and =MATCH(E47,A5:R5,0) to find the column position.

 3. Combining the INDEX and MATCH functions, we can create a dynamic formula to search for the value we want from the Income Statement table.
 For example, assume we want to look up the revenue amount in 2018.
 In cell E48, enter =INDEX($A$15:I23,MATCH($D48,$A$15:$A$23,0),MATCH(E$47,$A$5:$R$5,0)).
 You can quickly look up a number in a specific year by changing the blue colored input.